PM Modi arrives in South Africa for 15th BRICS Summit | International

 PM Modi arrives in South Africa for 15th BRICS Summit

-Prime Minister Narendra Modi arrived in the South African city of Johannesburg on Tuesday to take part in the 15th BRICS Summit
+Prime Minister Narendra Modi arrived in South Africa on Tuesday as he kickstarted the first leg of his two-nation visit.

 - Country: